-If a Reporting Party requests confidentiality or asks that the complaint not be pursued, GCU will take reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality, but GCU's ability to respond may be limited.
+If a Reporting Party requests confidentiality or asks that the complaint not be pursued, GCU will take reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality as long as doing do does not prevent the school from responding effectively to the harassment and preventing harassment of others.
 The Title IX Coordinator will evaluate the request in the context of its responsibility to provide a safe and nondiscriminatory environment for all students, faculty, and staff.
 GCU reserves the right to initiate a formal or informal investigation.
 Should the University decide to initiate an investigation, the Reporting Party will be notified that the University intends to proceed with an investigation and confidentiality cannot be ensured.
 The Reporting Party is not required to participate in the investigation.